Chlamydastis poliopa

 Chlamydastis poliopa is a moth of the family Depressariidae.
 It is found in Colombia.

 The wingspan is 22–23 mm.
-The forewings are whitish sprinkled with fuscous and with black dots on the base of the costa, and towards the base in the middle.
+The forewings are whitish and sprinkled with fuscous, with black dots on the base of the costa, and towards the base in the middle.
 There is a straight oblique series of four black dots from the costa at one-fourth, the two lower forming the first discal and plical stigmata, the plical edged anteriorly by a white tuft.
 The second discal stigma is raised, white and edged with dark fuscous.
 There are small blackish spots on the costa before the middle and at two-thirds, giving rise to two transverse series of cloudy blackish dots, strongly bent in the disc and sinuate inwards below this, the second running to the tornus.
 A submarginal row of small blackish spots is found around the posterior part of the costa and termen.
 The hindwings are grey.